-My name is Sherilee Honnery, I am now a Townsville based milliner after recently moving to Rangewood.
+My name is Sherilee Honnery, I am a Townsville based milliner, my studio is at my home in Rangewood.

 My millinery journey started a long way back over 20 years ago.
 I suppose even back to when I was 18 I attended many of the local race meetings while my husband or husband to be spent a lot of time in the bookie ring.